Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 For example, the upper left child of the root, represented by `1.png`, shares an upper left longitude and latitude with the root, but has a lower right longitude and latitude that is at the center of the root tile, and so on - the structure is defined recursively.
 If a tile has no children, for example `4444444.png`, there are no valid files `44444441.png` and so on.

+For a demo of how all this works, see this [FileDisplayDemo](FileDisplayDemo.html).
+Try typing in a filename, and it will show what region of the map this file corresponds to, as well as the exact coordinates of its corners, in addition to the distance per pixel.

 This helps construct the map since all tiles are the same resolution; you might think of traversing to a child of a node as "zooming in" on that quadrant.

 ##### Lazy Loading